 Child and Family Services

-The Office of Child and Family Services (OCFS) serves Maine's children and their families through the Divisions of Child Welfare, Children's Behavioral Health, Early Childhood, and Public Service Management.
+The Office of Child and Family Services (OCFS) supports Maine's children and their families by providing Children's Behavioral Health, Child Welfare, Early Childhood, and Community services.
 Visit our Programs and Services for a complete listing of services provided by OCFS

-Children's Behavioral Health Services - the authority in Maine regarding behavioral health treatment and services for children from birth up to their 21st birthday.
-CBHS provides leadership in the development and oversight of the system of care of these services, ensuring contractual compliance and quality improvement.
-CBHS provides information and assistance with referrals for children and youth with developmental disabilities/delays, intellectual disability (mental retardation), Autism Spectrum Disorders, and mental health disorders.
+Children's Behavioral Health Services - behavioral health treatment and services for children from birth up to their 21st birthday.
+OCFS provides information and assistance with referrals for children and youth with developmental disabilities/delays, intellectual disability (mental retardation), Autism Spectrum Disorders, and mental health disorders.

 Child Welfare - seeks safety, well-being and permanent homes for children, working with professionalism and respecting the dignity of all families.
 Child abuse reports are investigated on behalf of Maine communities, working to keep children safe and to guide families in creating safe homes for children.

-Early Childhood - responsible for child care and Head Start programs, coordination of child care licensing, technical assistance, training and employer incentives.
+Early Childhood Services - child care service and Head Start programs, coordination of child care licensing, technical assistance, training and employer incentives.

 |2012 KIDS COUNT Data Book Now Available|